futres/futres_website/content/biosketch.md

 I am looking forward to the Pacific Northwest weather, especially since Gainesville, Florida weather is terrible in July.
 I would like to get in some hikes and see some giant trees.
 <p>
 <a href="https://bsapubs.onlinelibrary.wiley.com/doi/pdf/10.1002/aps3.1231">Integrating herbarium specimen observations into global phenology data portals </a>
-<h2><a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0215369">ZooArchNet: Connecting zooarchaeological specimens to the biodiversity and archaeology data networks</a></h2>
+<a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0215369">ZooArchNet: Connecting zooarchaeological specimens to the biodiversity and archaeology data networks</a>

-<h2><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6426826/">Developing a vocabulary and ontology for modeling insect natural history data: example data, use cases, and competency questions</a> </h2>
+<a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6426826/">Developing a vocabulary and ontology for modeling insect natural history data: example data, use cases, and competency questions</a>

    </td>